Using grid questions in forms

 When you hover over the grid, clicking the Edit icon will open the Grid Configuration window.

 The Grid Configuration window displays multiple tabs for different configuration options.
-The system selects the Basics tab by default.
+The Basics tab is selected by default.

 On the Basics tab, you can configure:

-• The grid label (the system shows this above the grid on the layout)
+- The grid label (shown above the grid on the layout)

 In the Define Columns tab, you configure the columns you want in the grid.